imgios/thoughts/content/posts/building-an-homelab-part-i.md

 ## Conclusion

-The first part is finished.
-At this stage, this was more like the "analysis and design" phase of the small homelab, deciding which hardware to use and how to configure the networking.
-I also included a bit of preparation that's basically the DHCP configuration as well as the Raspberry Pis SD card flash, pointing out which IP was being used and which OS I selected.
-For some reason both my boards refused to work with Raspberry Pi OS / Raspberry Pi OS Lite images, but I know people using it without any issue.
-So please, do not assume that they are not working, it was just me being unlucky!
+The first part is done.
+At this stage it was more like the "analysis and design" phase of the little homelab, deciding what hardware to use and how to configure the network.
+I also included a bit of preparation, basically the DHCP configuration and the Raspberry Pis SD card flash, showing which IP was being used and which OS I'd chosen.
+For some reason, both my boards refused to work with Raspberry Pi OS / Raspberry Pi OS Lite images, but I know people who use them without any problems.
+So please do not assume that they do not work, it was just my bad luck!

-I decided to split the adventure in two separated posts, and in the next one I will share how I got the Kubernetes working on the boards with some basic monitoring done with Prometheus and Grafana.
+I've decided to split the adventure into two separate posts, and in the next one I'll share how I got Kubernetes up and running on the boards, with some basic monitoring using Prometheus and Grafana.

-Feel free to reach out to me if you want to discuss that or if you have any question by creating an issue in the following repository: [imgios/imgios](https://github.com/imgios/imgios)
+Feel free to contact me if you want to discuss this or have any questions by creating an issue in the following repository: [imgios/imgios](https://github.com/imgios/imgios)